avnet-iotconnect/iotc-azurertos-sdk/README.md

 ## About
-This repo contains the IoTConnect C SDK and samples for AzureRTOS, for STM32L4 IoT Discovery Kit,  NXP MTIMXRT1060 EVK and Microchip SAM E54 Xplained Pro
+This repo contains the IoTConnect C SDK and samples for AzureRTOS, for STM32L4 IoT Discovery Kit,  NXP MTIMXRT1060 EVK and Microchip SAM E54 Xplained Pro.

+To get started quickly, see the [IoTConnect AzureRTOS SDK STM32L4](https://www.youtube.com/watch?v=pdULxj6-R5Y) demo video on YouTube.

 ## Build Instructions